Xilinx/XRT/src/runtime_src/doc/toc/debug-faq.rst

 If an application is producing incorrect results it is important to review the host code to ensure that host application and ``xclbin`` agree on memory topology.
-One way to validate this at runtime is to enable HAL logging in ``sdaccel.ini`` and then carefully go through all buffer allocation requests.
+One way to validate this at runtime is to enable XRT logging in ``sdaccel.ini`` and then carefully go through all buffer allocation requests.

 Memory Read Before Write